KlaineWei/MoCo4SRec/README.md

 ```
 bash sports.sh
 ```
-You can train MoCo4SRec on Beauty or Yelp in a similar way.
+You can train MoCo4SRec on other datasets in a similar way.

 The script will automatically train MoCo4SRec and save the best model found in validation set, and then evaluate on test set